ViniciusTheCoder/RentCar/README.md

 ## Status: Developed ✔️

-- This projected had been developed as part of React-Native Ignite trail from Rocketseat

 ## Functions and cool information:
 - I'm currently using' BeKeeper as SQL manager to control new usuary records
 - The goals of this mobile app is rent expansive cars with a few touches on the screen